konami99/nextjs-dashboard/README.md

 ### Route Protection

-In [official Next.js dashboard app](https://nextjs.org/learn/dashboard-app), route protection is handled by `authorized` callback in `auth.config.ts`:
+In [Next.js dashboard app](https://nextjs.org/learn/dashboard-app), route protection is handled by `authorized` callback in `auth.config.ts`:

 User can only see the contents in `/dashboard` when logged in.